RafalW3bCraft/garage-management-system/ENVIRONMENT_SETUP.md

    - Go to WhatsApp Sandbox in Twilio Console
    - Enable the sandbox
    - Send the join code to your WhatsApp number (e.g., "join [code]")
-   - Use the sandbox number for TWILIO_WHATSAPP_FROM
+   - Use the sandbox number for TWILIO_WHATSAPP_NUMBER
 5. **For production:** Apply for WhatsApp Business API access

 **Phone number format:**